MakSzafa/docker-django-vue-postgres-project-template/README.md

 - `settings.py` - you can edit backend related issues
 - `urls.py` - you can add new apps endpoints

+### `/backend/.env`

+File containing environmental variables, don't share production version of this file in public!

 ### `/frontend/nginx`

 Simple frontend serving nginx configuration

-### `.env`

-File containing environmental variables, don't share production version of this file in public!

 ## Deploy to production

-- `/backend/config/settings.py` - CORS_ALLOWED_ORIGINS should be transformed into env variable
+- backend port has to be updated in:
+    - `/docker-compose.yml`
+    - `/docker-compose-prod.yml`
+    - `/backend/scripts/start_dev`
+    - `/backend/scripts/start_prod`
+    - `/frontend/nginx/nginx.conf`
+    - `/frontend/src/main.js`
-- `/backend/scripts/start_prod` - Gunicorn has to be configured to serve project
+- frontend port has to be updated in:
+    - `/docker-compose.yml`
+    - `/docker-compose-prod.yml`
+    - `/backend/.env`
+    - `/frontend/vue.config.js`
+    - `/frontend/nginx/nginx.conf`

-- `/frontend/nginx/nginx.conf` - has to be checked before running production mode
+- `/frontend/Dockerfile` - has to be switched in production mode
-- `/frontend/Dockerfile` - follow file instruction
-- `/frontend/src/main.js` - axios.defaults.baseURL should be edited

--  `.env` - variables has to be recreated for production mode
+-  `/backend/.env` - variables has to be recreated for production mode

 Run command: `docker compose -f docker-compose-prod.yml up -d --build` to start your production mode and put it in the background